Labeling regions in deformations of graphical arrangements

-\end{definition} Note that setting $a_1=a_2=\cdots=a_n=1$ yields the Linial arrangement.
+\end{definition} Note that setting $a_1=a_2=\cdots=a_n=1$ yields the Linial arrangement, whereas in the special case when the real numbers $a_1,\ldots,a_n$ are algebraically independent, we obtain a {\em semigeneric arrangement} as defined in~\cite{Postnikov-Stanley}.
 In any valid associated weighted digraph $D$ there is exactly one directed edge for each $i<j$: \begin{enumerate} \item either an edge $i\rightarrow j$, of weight $a_i$, corresponding to $x_i-x_j>a_i$: we call such an edge an {\em ascent}; \item or an edge $i\leftarrow j$ of weight $-a_i$: we call such an edge a {\em descent}. \end{enumerate} As a consequence, the weighted digraph $D$ may be uniquely reconstructed from its underlying tournament.
 It depends on the values of the parameters $a_i$ which tournaments contain no $m$-ascending cycle, but there is a bijection between the regions of an $\underline{a}$-generalized Linial arrangement and a set of tournaments on $\{1,2,\ldots,n\}$.
 That said, certain tournaments may be excluded regardless of the choice of the parameters.
 Following~\cite{Hetyei-alta}, we call a cycle {\em alternating} if ascents and descents alternate in it. \begin{proposition} If $D$ is a valid $m$-acyclic weighted digraph associated to an $\underline{a}$-generalized Linial arrangement, then $D$ contains no alternating cycle. \end{proposition} \begin{proof} Given a directed cycle in a tournament on $\{1,2,\ldots,n\}$, let us call a vertex $i$ a {\em peak} if an descent follows a ascent at $i$ along the cycle, and let us call $i$ a {\em valley} if ascent follows a descent at $i$.
 Peaks and valleys alternate along an alternating cycle, hence we may compute the total weight of its edges by counting the contribution of each edge at the valley incident to it.